square/workflow-swift/Samples/Tutorial/Tutorial1.md

     }
 ```

-Now, we've created our `ContainerViewController` with the `WelcomeWorkflow` as the root.
+Now, we've created our `WorkflowHostingController` with the `WelcomeWorkflow` as the root.

 We can finally run the app again!
 It will look exactly the same as before, but now it is powered by our workflow.